firefly-zero/docs.fireflyzero.com/content/dev/getting-started.md

     firefly_cli export --author joearms --app hello-world
     ```

 1. Publish the file anywhere you like.
-A centralized catalog is coming soon.
+For open-source projects, a good option is Github Releases.
 1. People then can download and install the app:

     ```bash
     firefly_cli import ./joearms.hello-world.zip
     ```

+1. Optional: add your app into the catalog: [catalog.fireflyzero.com](https://catalog.fireflyzero.com/).

 ## 🧠 Further reading